 Internal development expenditure is capitalized if it meets the recognition criteria of IAS 38 Intangible Assets.
 This is considered a key judgment.
-Where regulatory and other uncertainties are such that the criteria are not met, the expenditures is recognized in net loss and this is almost invariably the case prior to approval of the drug by the relevant regulatory authority.

 Judgment is applied in determining the starting point for capitalizing internal development costs.
-However, a strong indication that the criteria in IAS 38 to capitalize these costs arises when a product obtains final approval by a regulatory authority.
+However, a strong indication that the criteria in IAS 38 to capitalize these costs arises when a product is likely to obtain final approval by a regulatory authority.
 It is the clearest point at which the technical feasibility of completing the asset is proven and is the most difficult criterion to demonstrate.
 Filing for obtaining regulatory approval is also sometimes considered as the point at which all relevant criteria including technical feasibility are considered met.
 During 2019 the Company successfully completed the phase 3 trial for lupus nephritis.
-At June 30, 2020, the Company had completed an NDA for regulatory approval but has not received regulatory approval in any market.
-Therefore, in management's judgment the criteria to capitalize development costs had not been met.
+As of September 30, 2020, the Company had completed an NDA with the FDA for voclosporin as a potential treatment for LN, but has not received regulatory approval in any market.
+However, management has determined that regulatory approval of voclosporin, as a potential treatment for LN is reasonably assured; therefore, in management's judgment the criteria to capitalize development costs has been met.

-Deferred tax
+Deferred tax asset

-asset

 The Company recognizes deferred tax assets only to the extent that it is probable that future taxable profits, feasible tax planning strategies and deferred tax liabilities will be available against which the tax losses can be utilized.
 Estimation of the level of future taxable profits is therefore required in order to determine the appropriate carrying value of the deferred tax asset.
-Given the Company's past losses, plans to continue research and development in other indications and uncertainty of its ability to generate future taxable profit, management does not believe that it is more probable than not that the Company can realize its deferred tax assets and therefore, it has not recognized any amount in the consolidated statements of financial position.
+Given the Company's past losses, plans to continue R&D in other indications and uncertainty of its ability to generate future taxable profit, management does not believe that it is more probable than not that the Company can realize its deferred tax assets and therefore, it has not recognized any amount in the consolidated statements of financial position.